 What do you do?
 Use kitchen towel or toilet roll?
 Actually, I’ve been there.
 Neither works at all, and you’ll have just a soggy mess!
 Reach into the garbage disposal… Let’s not go there.

 Simple: buy a good quality gold coffee filter, and you simply have to rinse your gold coffee filter each time and you’re ready to go!
 Problem averted!
-Your coffee, and morning, are saved!
+Your coffee, morning, and relationship are all saved!